Sector

 Fleet inventory by vehicle type, average vehicle age, planned replacement schedule, daily pre-use check process (who conducts it, what is checked, where defects are recorded), maintenance regime (in-house or contracted, service intervals, DVSA compliance), and infection prevention and decontamination procedures between patients.

 Bariatric provision matters.
 NHS guidance sets out five mobility categories, and commissioners expect you to demonstrate capability across all of them, including patients up to 40 stone.
+Demand for bariatric-capable vehicles is growing, and specialist vehicle requirements (reinforced floors, wider ramps, higher payload ratings) are now a standard evaluation criterion in most ICB tenders.
 If you subcontract bariatric transport, say so and explain the governance around it.

 2. Dispatch and scheduling